Australia & New Zealand

 Day 3 : The Inside Passage

 Snow-capped mountains, lush forests, and hundreds of islands and coastal inlets mark our progress through an astonishing fjord-like waterway today.
 We trace Canada's Pacific Coast and Southeastern Alaska, seeing firsthand how this vital ocean route still links communities today.
-As we cruise, enjoy the many shipboard activities; delightful shows, music, and dancing light up the evening.
+As we cruise, delightful shipboard shows, music, and dance light up the evening.